Home: This page battery pack design

 Rock the charging clips back and forth on the battery terminals.

 This helps break any insulating corrosion or oxidation from preventing a poor connection.
-Also it makes sure a low resistance connection is made, it would be bad to have a high-resistance connection that would heat up, or that would lower the charging voltage.
+Also it makes sure a low resistance connection is made, it would be bad to have a high-resistance connection that would heat up, and which also would lower the charging voltage.

 Charger protection